-I first reviewed the Synology RT2600ac in my past life and found it cool for geeks and nerds.
-Now, almost two years later, Synology manages to make it cool again, this time probably for everyone.
+I first tested the Synology RT2600ac back in early 2017 and found it cool for geeks and nerds.
+Now, almost two years later, Synology manages to make it cool again — probably for everyone this time around.
 So, I decided to take another crack at it.

 Note: The RT2600ac is mostly the same as the recently released MR2200ac, with a few significant differences with the latest firmware version.
 This review will focus on those differences — I hate repeating myself.

 To cut to the chase: The RT2600ac is an excellent standalone router that’s well worth its $200 price tag.
 And it can do a lot more than being a standalone router.